-e If under the terms of the NPPF in respect of Green Belt and AONB, development were to be evidenced as being acceptable in principle within the Green Belt or AONB through the demonstration of very special circumstances at St Johns Field, Lime Kiln Field or at the Sulis Club (the yellow zone), all general design principles will continue to apply in order to achieve good design and mitigate harm.
-Zonal approach 2 would also become highly applicable.
+e If under the terms of the NPPF in respect of Green Belt and AONB, development were to be evidenced as being acceptable in principle within the Green Belt or AONB through the demonstration of very special circumstances at St Johns Field, Lime Kiln Field or at the Sulis Club, all general design principles will continue to apply in order to achieve good design and mitigate harm. f The implementation of the campus GI Strategy and Landscape and Ecological Management Plan (which will be updated periodically) is required to enhance the Green Infrastructure within the campus.